 Coastal zone mapping

-The Resilience and Hazards SEPP maps the four coastal management areas that make up the coastal zone, for the purposes of both the Coastal Management Act 2016 and the Environmental Planning and Assessment Act 1979.
+The Resilience and Hazards SEPP maps the 4 coastal management areas making up the coastal zone for the purposes of both the Coastal Management Act 2016 and the Environmental Planning and Assessment Act 1979.

-The Resilience and Hazards SEPP maps can be viewed alongside other relevant local and state planning controls in the ePlanning Spatial Viewer.
+You can view the Resilience and Hazards SEPP maps alongside other relevant local and state planning controls in the ePlanning Spatial Viewer.